 - a) Initiating Resolution: Pursuant to Government Code Section 56654, the BFPD Board of Directors unanimously adopted a resolution on March 7, 2022 to initiate the reorganization process.
-The reorganization addresses issues with BFPD's current internal operations, compliance with state laws, inadequate governance structure, and the lack of firefighters and volunteers. - b) Pre-Reorganization Agreement in March 2022, as shown in Exhibit 2.
+The reorganization addresses issues with BFPD's current internal operations, compliance with state laws, inadequate governance structure, and the lack of firefighters and volunteers. - b) Pre-Reorganization Agreement: The two fire districts and LAFCO entered into an agreement in March 2022, as shown in Exhibit 2.
 This Pre-Reorganization Agreement allowed SVFPD and LAFCO to provide administrative and operational support to BFPD during the reorganization process, including but not limited to, payroll and billing services, board meeting and technological support, and other staffing-related assistance.